mlucool/temper-usb/README.md

 and is a vague reimplementation in another language.
 They have documented many error cases in that project.
 It is also much more well tested and complete than this.

+### Logging Temperatures to a Google Doc
+Want to record temps to a Google doc?
+Check out this POC: [temper-logger](https://github.com/mlucool/temper-logger)

 License
 -------------
 [Apache-2.0 License](http://www.apache.org/licenses/LICENSE-2.0)